wrjodjana/obsidian-vault/web development/react.md

 1. Add the `ReactDOM.createRoot` method to target a specific DOM element and create a root to display react components in
 2. Add the `root.render()` method to render the react code to your DOM

+**JSX**
+- syntax extension for JavaScript that allows you to describe your UI in a familiar HTML syntax
+- However, browsers dont understand JSX so you need **Babel** as